vncnz/muninn/README.md

 - tracks sorted by total listening time
 - artists sorted by total listening time

+## Architecture Overview

+The project has been re-engineered into a decoupled architecture to improve efficiency and allow for background data collection without a persistent graphical interface.
+It now consists of two main components:

+- muninn-daemon: a lightweight, headless background process written in pure Rust.
+It monitors music playback via MPRIS, handles data persistence (SQLite), and manages lyrics fetching/caching.
+It runs silently in the background.
+It logs to file (/tmp/muninn_daemon.log)
+- muninn-gui: a Tauri+React app that can be launched on demand.
+It connects to the daemon for playing and lyrics updates and provides listening statistics and charts.

+### Why this split?
+- resource efficiency: the daemon, always running, consumes approx. 3Mb of RAM and minimal CPU.
+The webkit-based GUI is active only when you want to interact with it
+- flexibility: the daemon acts as a single source of truth and can serve data to multiple clients (atm, the main GUI)

 ## TODO
 - ~~Better mpris and track switchin/saving management~~